jwill9999/Vector-DB-Service/docs/references/api/API_REFERENCE.md

 ### Testing Tips

 - Use ngrok or a similar tunnel if Google Drive needs to reach your local instance.
-- Responses surface validation errors immediately; ingestion itself is asynchronous and handled by the configured queue.
+- Responses surface validation errors immediately; ingestion runs within the request lifecycle, so a `202` response means the fetch/chunk/embed pipeline completed without throwing.

 ## Environment Notes